ABOUT US

 About The Founder

-Danielle A. Scruggs is a visual editor, writer, and curator based in Chicago.
-Wanting to learn more about Black women’s contributions to the film canon, she founded Black Women Directors in 2015 to highlight and archive the work of Black women and non-binary filmmakers worldwide.
+As a longtime movie fan, she wanted to learn more about Black women’s contributions to the film canon.
+Inspired by platforms such as Kimberly Drew’s Black Contemporary Art on Tumblr, she created Black Women Directors in 2015 to highlight and archive the work of Black women and nonbinary filmmakers worldwide.
+A decade later, the archive has grown to include nearly 500 films by more than 100 filmmakers.

 Photo by Alina Tsvor